openplotter/docs/getting_started/downloading.rst

 **OpenPlotter Starting** - All required apps to fulfill most OpenPlotter marine features.

-Installed apps: Settings, OpenCPN installer, Signal K installer, Xygrib, Network, Dashboards, Serial, CAN, Pypilot, Docs
+:Installed apps: Settings, OpenCPN installer, Signal K installer, Xygrib, Network, Dashboards, Serial, CAN, Pypilot, Docs

 **OpenPlotter Headless** - *Starting* edition apps ready to be used remotely without monitor.

-Installed apps:
+:Installed apps: *Starting* edition.
+:Settings: WiFi access point enabled, ssh enabled, remote desktop enabled.

 **OpenPlotter Moitessier HAT** - *Starting* edition apps plus required apps to use the Moitessier HAT out of the box.

-Installed apps:
+:Installed apps: *Starting* edition, I2C.
+:Settings: GNSS reception, AIS reception, compass, hell, pitch, pressure.

-**OpenPlotter IoT** - *Starting* edition apps plus required apps to interact with your boat through multiple sensors and manage  data from them.
+**OpenPlotter IoT** (under construction) - *Starting* edition apps plus required apps to interact with your boat through multiple sensors and manage  data from them.

-Installed apps:
+:Installed apps:
+:Settings:

 **OpenPlotter À la Carte** (under construction) - *Starting* edition apps plus any app of your election.
 You will be able to customize some settings too.

-Installed apps:
+:Installed apps:
-custumizable settings:
+:Customizable settings:

 You will find each OpenPlotter edition in two formats, *img* and *NOOBS*.
 Contents of NOOBS and img files are identical.
 The only difference is the way to install OpenPlotter in your SD-card.
 When using NOOBS files, a recovering partition will be created in the SD and you will be able to re-install OpenPlotter from it.
 When using img files, this partition is not created and you can use all the SD space for the system.
 Since SD cards corruption occurs more frequently than desired, we recommend NOOBS because the recovery partition is never mounted and will never be corrupted so it will always be available for recovery.